raul23/nlp/README.rst

      of text (English or Not English) instead of just saying a given text is unusual/an outlier for having too many non-English words.
    - You could even save locally the ``nltk`` English corpus and hence not need to import ``nltk``.
 Depending on your use case, this might be worthwhile as your code won't depend on a third-party library for a simple task of detecting whether a given text is English or not.
+   - Another possible addition is to use corpora from other languages (e.g. French, Spanish) so you can detect more than English when checking texts.

 `:star:` The script can be found at `detect_lang.py <./scripts/detect_lang.py>`_.